 The WHO's National Health Workforce Accounts describe a consistent and integrated approach to workforce intelligence so that nations can put in place appropriate workforce strategies and plans.
-The consideration of the following equally applies to the pharmacy workforce and will impact on its development and therefore capacity: active workforce stock; workforce in education; education regulation; education finances; labour market flows; employment characteristics and working conditions; workforce spending and remuneration; skill mix composition for models of care; performance and productivity; and workforce governance, information systems and planning.
+The consideration of the following equally applies to the pharmacy workforce and will impact on its development and therefore capacity: active workforce stock; workforce in education; education regulation; education finances; labour market flows; employment characteristics and working conditions; workforce spending and remuneration; skill mix composition for models of care; performance and planning.